cloudflare/cloudflare-docs/content/cache/reference/etag-headers.md

 Weak ETag headers indicate a cached resource is semantically equivalent to the version on the web server but not necessarily byte-for-byte identical.

 {{<Aside type="note">}}

-When using weak ETag headers, disable [Email Obfuscation](/waf/tools/scrape-shield/email-address-obfuscation/) and [Automatic HTTPS Rewrites](/ssl/edge-certificates/additional-options/automatic-https-rewrites/) to ensure Cloudflare does not remove the ETag headers set by your origin web server.
+When using weak ETag headers, it is necessary to disable certain features such as [Email Obfuscation](/waf/tools/scrape-shield/email-address-obfuscation/) and [Automatic HTTPS Rewrites](/ssl/edge-certificates/additional-options/automatic-https-rewrites/) to prevent Cloudflare from removing the ETag headers set by your origin web server.
+For a comprehensive list, refer to the [Notes about end-to-end compression](/speed/optimization/content/brotli/content-compression/#notes-about-end-to-end-compression).

 {{</Aside>}}

 ## Strong ETags